yingweiwo

 Biological Half-Life

-Netupitant is eliminated from the body in a multi-exponential fashion, with an apparent elimination half-life in cancer patients of 80 ± 29 hours (mean ± SD).
+Netupitan is eliminated from the body in a multi-exponential manner, with an apparent elimination half-life of 80 ± 29 hours (mean ± standard deviation) in cancer patients.

 Toxicity/Toxicokinetics